audreystott/shpc_doc/README.md

 Module quay.io/biocontainers/bwa:0.7.17--h5bf99c6_8 was created.
 ```

-The module can then be loaded, and the tools is available with familiar syntax:
+The BWA module can then be loaded, and the tool is available using its familiar syntax:

 ```bash
 # search module